-The independent directors are required to and did meet in executive session at least twice during 2008.
+The independent directors are required to meet in executive session at least twice annually.

 Management Evaluation and Succession Planning

 At least annually the Compensation Committee discusses potential successors as Chief Executive Officer and reviews the performance of members of senior management.